≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Many of the definitions and workplace issues we have discussed thus far have the potential to contribute to an increased risk for suicide in nurses.
 There is a need for multi-level intervention to include policy and procedural changes and practice changes within workplace settings (Lee & Friese, 2021).
 Nurses must also be proactive in taking care of themselves and prioritizing their own physical, mental, emotional, and spiritual wellness (Lee & Friese, 2021).

-Suicidal ideation is thoughts of harming oneself with an intent to end life (CDC, 2023b).
+Suicidal ideation is the thought of harming oneself with the intent to end life (CDC, 2025b).
 It is important to note that suicidal ideation can present itself as either active or passive (Salt Lake Behavioral Health, 2022):

 The National Suicide Lifeline number was updated in July 2022 as a shorter, easier-to-remember number.
 For you or anyone you know in crisis or experiencing suicidal ideation, people utilize the following number for support: